paullaster/paullaster-taste/README.md

 # Paullaster's taste for colors
-## view page at paullaster.taste.netlify.app
+## view page at paullastertaste.netlify.app